Becheler/Becheler.github.io/my_collections/_posts/2025-08-30-effective-boost-review-manager.md

 👉 This **final report** is the anchor point for the whole review.
-It closes the loop, provides historical record, and gives the library author clear recognition and a roadmap forward.
+It closes the loop, provides a historical record, and gives the library author clear recognition and a roadmap forward.
+More than that, it also serves as a reference for future Review Managers and contributors: years from now, people may look back at this report to understand the rationale behind Boost.Bloom’s acceptance, the kinds of feedback that shaped it, and the standards expected of any new Boost library.
+Writing a fair, detailed, and transparent report is therefore one of the Review Manager’s most important responsibilities — it preserves the integrity of the process and strengthens the community’s trust in Boost as a whole.

 ---